 3. Correct Lighting

-Your commuting counterparts will be blessed with large windows, bathing them in natural light all day long.
+Your commuting counterparts will be blessed with large windows, bathing them in natural light all day long and industrial (and expensive) lighting systems supplied by their employers.
 However, to ensure your best working self, the home office must have is to ensure you have a decent lighting setup, to avoid squinting and eyesight problems.
 A spotlight for small work, and a good, clear, overhead light.
+Anyone with any kind of design or art profession it is especially important.

 4. PC, Tablet Or Laptop!

+This is an item that almost all large offices have but a general knowledge of is lacking – and thus often does their presence in home offices.
 Buy some buffer time and invest in a decent UPS or Uninterruptible Power Supply unit, which is backup for when the electricity decides to pop off for a limited time.
-Also, it prevents pulling your hair out if you lose a morning’s work.
-It allows you enough time to safely power off too – perhaps saving you a new computer.
+This means it will prevent you from losing a whole morning’s work and pulling you your hair out.
+It allows enough time to safely power off too – perhaps saving you a new computer.